 King Aethelred II, "The Unready," married twice.
 His first wife was Aelfgifu of York.
 Although records prior to the Norman Conquest are unclear, Aelfgifu was likely the daughter of a Northumbrian noble.
-Northumbria at the time was controlled by the Danes, and because Aethelred fought the Danes and their allies for some time, this marriage may have been part of a peace treaty signed with Olaf Tryggvason, King of Norway, in 994.3 Following Aethelred's death in 1016, his eldest son, Edmund Ironside, fought to defend his right to the throne against Cnut-also called Canute-the Great of Denmark.
-They arranged a peace and agreed to divide the kingdom of England until such a time as one of them died, declaring each other their heirs.
-Edmund died a month later, and Cnut took the English throne and reigned from 1016 to 1035.
-Cnut was also elected King of Denmark in 1019 and later held sway over Ireland and parts of Scotland.4
+Northumbria at the time was controlled by the Danes, and because Aethelred fought the Danes and their allies for some time, this marriage may have been part of a peace treaty signed with Olaf Tryggvason, King of Norway, in 994.
+Following Aethelred's death in 1016, his eldest son, Edmund Ironside, fought

 What about King Aethelred's second wife?
 Following the death of Aelfgifu, Aethelred married Emma, the daughter of Duke Richard I of Normandy.
 The purpose of this marriage was to cement an alliance with the Normans in the face of continued Danish aggression.
 His first son from Emma was named Edward, a lad who would later be known as King Edward the Confessor.
 After Aethelred's death, his widow Emma remarried, further cementing another alliance for Normandy.
 Who did she marry?
-Cnut the Great, King of Denmark, and later King of England.3 Yes, the same Cnut.
+Cnut the Great, King of Denmark, and later King of England.
+Yes, the same Cnut.

 Following Cnut's death in 1035, another series of hereditary claims and conflicts occurred over who would take over his many titles.
 Things get more complicated here.
-We'll see more of why later, but the important fact for now is that after seven years of conflict, Edward the Confessor-son of King Aethelred of England, step-son of King Cnut of England and Denmark, and grandson of Duke Richard I of Normandy by way of his mother-was crowned King of England in 1042.5
+We'll see more of why later, but the important fact for now is that after seven years of conflict, Edward the Confessor son of King Aethelred of England, step-son of King Cnut of England and Denmark, and grandson of Duke Richard I of Normandy by way of his mother-was crowned King of England in 1042.